mrmins/EmojiRaiting/README.md

 Set emoji control value: `$("#emoji-div").emoji("setvalue", 5);`

 # Callbacks
 Now, you can use the callback to identify the `onChange` event.
+The callback returns:
+1. The event that you're using.
-The callback returns: the method that you're using and as second one the value after the `onChange` event.
+2. The value after the `onChange` event.
 ```
 $(function() {
     $("#emoji-div").emoji({callback: notifyMe });